 The first-year informal review will be conducted during the Spring Semester to identify and address any problems that have arisen, and to provide mentorship to the candidate.
-The Department Chair shall review the candidate's research/creative activity, Course Feedback Reports, and service, and shall meet with the candidate to discuss the review and any problems with research/creative activity, teaching, or service.
-The Department Chair shall then prepare a brief written report copied to the candidate and placed in the RPT file.
-Within five (5) business days, the candidate may submit a written response to the report to the Department Chair, who shall add it to the RPT file.
+The RPT Advisory Committee Chair shall review the candidate's research/creative activity, Course Feedback Reports, and service, and the RPT Advisory Committee Chair shall meet with the candidate to discuss the review and any problems with research/creative activity, teaching, or service.
+The RPT Advisory Committee Chair shall then prepare a brief written report copied to the candidate and placed in the RPT file.
+Within five (5) business days, the candidate may submit a written response to the report to the RPT Advisory Committee Chair, who shall add it to the RPT file.